wp-plugins/crayon-syntax-highlighter/readme.txt

 * Added /util/external_use.php for an example of how to use Crayon in other PHP environments.
 * Fixed issues with the excerpt, now Crayons are not stripped out by default, can be changed in Settings &gt; Misc.
 * Fixed font-size issues that may conflict on some themes.
 * Crayons in comments now have their HTML entities decoded by default, specify "decode:false" in the class attr or decode="false" as an attr if you don't want it to decode.
+* Fixed a newline bug thanks to Eugene at http://iteye.ru/

 = 1.9.3 =
 * Added Perl